Refugee-Learning-Accelerator/rla-course-central/challenge3/Project/project.md

 https://gitlab.refugeelearning.site/rla/BeirutByByte/BBBARUnity

 This was the very early version of the AR App.
 We later on had to add a lot of extra libraries and code.
 The App then became over half a GB and uploading proved to be quite a hassle.

+You could see the raw videos
+* ***Register Files:*** These are in the [register  folder](https://gitlab.refugeelearning.site/rla/BeirutByByte/team-template/tree/master/challenge3/Project/Register%20Video).
+It includes the script, the srt, the video, and the celtx file
+* ***Demo Files***: These are in the [Demo Video folder](https://gitlab.refugeelearning.site/rla/BeirutByByte/team-template/tree/master/challenge3/Project/Demo%20Videos).
+Due to the size, this folder only includes links to files on YouTube or on google drive.